 2. Write Proposals Like a Pro

 To win more clients, make sure you grab every available opportunity.
-The proposal you have written for a client has to create a lasting impression about you and your services in the mind of the clients in a very short span of time.
+The proposal you write for a client has to create a lasting impression about you and your services in the client’s mind in a short time.

 3. Work as a Niche Developer

 Riches are in the niche.
 I always believe it is tough to survive as a small fish in a big pond.
 So try to be a big fish in the small pond.